Boeing appears confident about launching folding wing 777X

 Wednesday's presentation by Tinseth was "a lot more confident," said Richard Aboulafia, an aerospace analyst at the Teal Group in Fairfax, Virginia.
 "This looked like a stronger marketing message," he added and implies the plane could be offered to customers this year.

-Customers, including the 777's biggest buyer, Emirates Airline EMIRA.UL, have pushed for the 777X as early as possible.
+Customers, including the 777's biggest buyer, Emirates Airline, have pushed for the 777X as early as possible.
 But Boeing has been slow to formally launch the program with what is known as "authority to offer."

 To be sure, the timing could be affected by the 787.
 Tinseth said Boeing's main focus is on getting its 787 Dreamliner flying again after the plane was grounded worldwide because batteries burned on two of the jets last month.